SpectralOps/vscode-extension/README.md

 After you've installed the extension, you'll see a new icon in the activity bar.

-First, you'll now need to fill in your Spectral DSN.
-Additionally, you'll need the Spectral binary in your PATH.
+First, you'll now need to download Spectral binary.
+Additionally, you'll need to fill in your Spectral DSN.
 The extension will guide you through those steps - read on to learn more.

 ## Configuration

 - Sign up and get your SpectralOps account [here.](https://get.spectralops.io/signup) If you already have an account, sign in and do the next step.
-- Go to our docs in the bottom left menu and follow the instructions on downloading Spectral binary.
 - From Settings -> Organization, copy your DSN.
 - In Visual Studio Code, set your DSN in the SpectralOps extension.